Prateek307/Prateek.github.io/README.md

 <h3 id="view">6.
 Viewing Stories</h3>
 <div style="text-align: justify;">
    The deque (double-ended queue) data structure is utilized in Facebook's "Viewing Stories" feature for efficient management and display of user-generated stories.
 Stories are temporary multimedia posts that users can view and share with their friends.
-Using a deque allows Facebook to efficiently manage the sequence of stories displayed to users, supporting both forward and backward navigation through the list of stories.
+Using a deque allows Facebook to efficiently manage the sequence of stories displayed to users, supporting both forward and backward navigation through the list of stories.[7]

 </div>